Explore Digital Forensic Science

 Prepare For What's Next

-Master's degrees are in high demand in the business world, and employment in master’s-level occupations is projected to grow by almost 17 percent from 2016 to 2026.
-A master's degree also pays off: the median salary for professionals with a master's degree is $72,800+.*
+Master's degrees are in high demand and employment in master’s-level occupations is projected to grow by 15% from 2019 to 2029.
+A master's degree also pays off: the median salary for professionals with a master's degree is $78,210.*

 Learn more about Champlain's 100% online master's in digital forensics program, designed for working professionals.